AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Results

-In terms of framing dimensions, direct and practical impacts on healthcare, safety, and economy were more common, while broader systemic, ethical, or policy-related framings remain underrepresented, particularly in social media platforms (Fig.~\ref{fig:framing_dimension}).
-Unsurprisingly, given this study's focus on LLMs in health, health and safety had a higher prevalence, ranging from 16.8\% in YouTube to 54.3\% in Research Press.
-The next most frequently mentioned social issue dimension was economic, especially for News (42.5\%) and TikTok (26.9\%).
+In terms of \textit{framing dimensions}, direct and practical impacts on healthcare, safety, and economy were more common, while broader systemic, ethical, or policy-related framings remain underrepresented, particularly in social media platforms (Fig.~\ref{fig:framing_dimension}).
+Unsurprisingly, given this study's focus on LLMs in health, health and safety had a higher prevalence, ranging from 19.8\% in YouTube to 54.3\% in Research Press.
+The next most frequently mentioned social issue dimension was economic, especially for News (42.4\%) and TikTok (26.9\%).
 A closer examination of data showed some subtle differences: News tended to emphasize corporate and macroeconomic implications, while TikTok had more discussions on personal financial impacts.
-Nevertheless, disruption of the labor market appeared as a consistent theme, ranging from personal worries (e.g., \textit{``I think I'm officially out of jobs because I asked ChatGPT to do [task] and this is what it created in seconds.''}) to broader societal impacts (\textit{``Although conversations surrounding technological unemployment over the past several decades have revolved around blue-collar workers losing their positions to automated robotics solutions, the widespread use of ChatGPT has introduced similar questions in white-collar professions''}).
+Nevertheless, disruption of the labor market appeared as a consistent theme, ranging from personal worries (e.g., \textit{``I think I’m officially out of a job.
+I asked ChatGPT to make a knee rehab exercise plan, and it came up with this in seconds...''}) to broader societal impacts (\textit{``Although conversations surrounding technological unemployment over the past several decades have revolved around blue-collar workers losing their positions to automated robotics solutions, the widespread use of ChatGPT has introduced similar questions in the healthcare and other knowledge-based professions.''}).

+Kruskal–Wallis H-tests showed significant differences in framing dimensions across channels, where capacity and resources $H$ = 28.44 (***), crime and punishment $H$ = 74.14 (***), cultural identity $H$ = 102.03 (***), economic $H$ = 863.32 (***), external regulation and reputation $H$ = 680.83 (***), fairness and equality $H$ = 139.71 (***), health and safety $H$ = 962.78 (***), legality, constitutionality, jurisdiction $H$ = 68.51 (***), morality and ethics $H$ = 40.89 (***), policy prescription and evaluation $H$ = 1534.82 (***), political factors and implications $H$ = 2776.45 (***), public sentiment $H$ = 152.55 (***), quality of life $H$ = 117.41 (***), security and defense $H$ = 691.13 (***).

-Overall, News was the only venue that had a tendency to contextualized LLMs in health across a wide range of social issues, including economic, policy, political, safety, and cultural considerations.
-On the other hand, social media platforms tended to avoid such abstract and comprehensive framings, with Reddit and TikTok showing the lowest coverage of dimensions like resource, policy, or fairness.
-Instead, both platforms had a higher tendency to bring up the impacts on quality of life than other venues, suggesting their personal and practical perspective.
+Overall, News was the only venue that tended to contextualize LLMs in health across a wide range of social issues, including economic, policy, political, safety, and cultural considerations.
+On the other hand, other platforms had less comprehensive discussions, with Reddit and TikTok showing the lowest coverage of dimensions like resource, policy, or fairness.
+Instead, they had a significantly higher tendency to mention the impacts on quality of life than other venues, suggesting their personal and practical perspective.

-\subsubsection{Risk and Generative Nature Disclosure}
+\subsubsection{Risk and Generative Nature Disclosure.}